 From the day you first apply for any type of credit, your score is created and then constantly adjusted from that moment on.
 Here are some factors:

-Number of credit enquiries and shopping patterns: Whilst sometimes shopping around is just the right thing, in this case applying for too many loans or credit cards just to see if you get them, or if some say no can make things worse and reduce your score.
+The number of credit enquiries and shopping patterns: Whilst sometimes shopping around is just the right thing, in this case applying for too many loans or credit cards just to see if you get them, or if some say no can make things worse and reduce your score.

-Age of credit report: If you’re on the younger side of life or never applied for credit before, this can also impact your score, generally speaking past performance is seen as the best indicator of future chooses so no history makes this hard to gauge.
+Age of credit report: If you’re on the younger side of life or never applied for credit before, this can also impact your score, generally speaking past performance is seen as the best indicator of future choices so no history makes this hard to gauge.

 Personal details: Your credit file also shows some but not all personal information, for example, your age, address and how long you have resided there and your employment status.
 All of these things are not only used to match with your answers given on your application but also contribute to the score you are given.